Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

-We define the $O(\log n)$ \emph{levels} of the recursive subdivision in the natural way: level $0$ consists of one piece ($G$) and level $i$-pieces are obtained by applying the Cycle Separator Theorem to each level $i-1$-piece.
-We represent the recursive subdivision as a binary tree, called the \emph{subdivision tree (of $G$)}, with level $i$-pieces corresponding to vertices at level $i$ in tree.
+We define the $O(\log n)$ \emph{levels} of the recursive subdivision in the natural way: level $0$ consists of one piece ($G$) and level $i$-pieces are obtained by applying the Cycle Separator Theorem to each level $(i-1)$-piece.
+We represent the recursive subdivision as a binary tree, called the \emph{subdivision tree (of $G$)}, with level $i$-pieces corresponding to vertices at level $i$ in the subdivision tree.
 Parent/child and ancestor/descendant relationships between pieces correspond to their relationships in the subdivision tree.
+For notation simplicity, we assume that the subdivision tree is binary; generalizing this to a constant number of children is straightforward.